OrmFactory/o-bridge/README.md

 - Very compact binary protocol - lower bandwidth than native Oracle.
 - Optional compression (zstd) and optional encryption.
 - Designed to run close to the database, e.g., on the same host (Oracle Linux).

 ## Architecture

+O-Bridge fetches the official open-source Oracle Managed Driver via NuGet during your local compilation.
+This ensures 100% legal compliance because you build it yourself.

 Client ←→ O-Bridge ←→ Oracle